 I love this hostel in Copacabana: Villa Budget Copacabana.

 I highly recommend that you get a good insurance policy before you visit Brazil.
-Trusted by thousand of adventurers, World Nomads is one of the best and more reliable options (without breaking your bank).
+World Nomads is one of the best and more reliable options (without breaking your bank).

 How did you like it?
 What will your next hike in Rio de Janeiro be?
 I hope you enjoy this magnificent city from above!